gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - gas logistics information

-  - volume of each required gas mix for the dive plan calculated using rule of thirds
+  - volume of each required gas mix for the main dive profile calculated using rule of thirds
-  - volume of each required gas mix for every dive profile (no rule applied)
+  - volume of each required gas mix for each emergency dive profile
-  - verification message that volume of each gas mix fits into specified, appropriate diving cylinder, warning otherwise (if diving cylinder configuration specified)
+.. not for ver.
+0.15: - verification message that volume of each gas mix fits into specified,
+.. not for ver.
+0.15:   appropriate diving cylinder, warning otherwise (if diving cylinder
+.. not for ver.
+0.15:   configuration specified)

 - dive slates for